-which can serve as a formal definition for the integral. \end{theorem}
+which can serve as a formal definition for the integral. \end{definition}

-\begin{proof} Assume indeed that we are given a continuous function $f:[a,b]\to\mathbb R$, and let us try to compute the signed area below its graph, called integral and denoted $\int_a^bf(x)dx$.
-Obviously, this signed area equals $b-a$ times the average of the function on $[a,b]$, and we are led to the following formula, with $x_1,\ldots,x_N\in[a,b]$ being randomly chosen:
+To be more precise, given a continuous function $f:[a,b]\to\mathbb R$, we can try to compute the signed area below its graph, called integral and denoted $\int_a^bf(x)dx$, and by approximating with rectangles, in the obvious way, we are led to the Riemann formula.

-This is the so-called Monte Carlo integration formula, which is extremely useful in practice, and is used by scientists, engineers and computers.
-However, for theoretical purposes, it is better assume that $x_1,\ldots,x_N\in[a,b]$ are uniformly distributed.
-With this choice, which works of course too, the formula that we obtain is as follows:

-Observe that this latter formula can be alternatively written as follows, which makes it clear that the formula holds indeed, as an approximation of an area by rectangles:

-In any case, we have obtained the formula in the statement, and we are done. \end{proof}

-All this was of course extremely brief, and for more on all this, including further functions that can be integrated, we refer to Rudin \cite{ru1}, \cite{ru2} or Lax-Terrell \cite{lt1}, \cite{lt2}.
-As a useful piece of advice, however, always keep in mind the Monte Carlo formula, briefly evoked above, because that is the real thing, in connection with anything integration.
+As an illustration for this, with some arithmetic know-how, for the computation of sums of type $1^p+2^p+\ldots+N^p$, we have the following formula, for $p\in\mathbb N$:

-The derivatives and integrals are related in several subtle ways, and we have:
+However, such things remain a bit amateurish.
+At the more advanced level, the point is that the derivatives and integrals are related in several subtle ways, as follows:

 \begin{theorem} We have the following formulae, called fundamental theorem of calculus, integration by parts formula, and change of variable formula,

 with the convention $[F]_a^b=F(b)-F(a)$, for the first two formulae. \end{theorem}